Vengikkal: Railway Transport

 Nearest Railway Station is Tiruvannamalai at 4.6 km Situated on Katpadi-Villupuram Railway route.

 Road Transport

 The local Bus stops are at Thendral Nagar, EB Office, Vengikkal, Collector Office on Vellore Road.

 TNSTC Bus Depot, Idukkupillayar Koil, Kubera Lingam on Kanchi Road.

 Krishna Nagar and Seriyandhal on Avalurpet Road.

 Nearest Airport

 The nearest airport is at Chennai, which is located 174 km (107 mi) from vengikkal.

 Government Museum

 All New Government Museum Tiruvannamalai is situated at Vengikkal.

 Tiruvannamalai Sipcot

 Tiruvannamalai Sipcot is there in Vengikkal.
 PVC pipes and Granites manufacturing small scale industries are there.

 Water Source

 vengikkal has a large Lake opposite to the district Collectorate.

 Banks

-Indian Bank inside Collectorate Campus, Union Bank at Thendral Nagar (formerly Corportion Bank), SME Brach Of State Bank of India at Vanavil Nagar, Canara Bank, HDFC bank, IDFC first bank, Kotak Mahindra Bank.
+Indian Bank inside Collectorate Campus, Union Bank at Thendral Nagar (formerly Corporation Bank), SME Branch Of State Bank of India at Vanavil Nagar, Canara Bank, HDFC bank, IDFC first bank, ICICI Bank, Kotak Mahindra Bank.